Dash-OS/tcl-modules/examples/react.md

 the app.
 Only components that might care about the changed value will be re-rendered.

+Reducers receive dispatch events and may optionally set their state.
+They do this by returning a >new< state that should be used.
+A re-render will only occur if the result of running all your registered reducers results in store which is not equal to it's previous value.

 Lets create a store and provide a reducer that will allow us to reducer the "router" key.
 We can also define a default state to be used.
 This will essentially create